Kkakdugi

 6 cloves of minced garlic

-½ inch grated ginger (1tsp minced ginger)
+½ inch grated ginger (1tsp minced

 4 spring onions chopped